MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### 19.12.3.0 - AMO

-This release introduces a new enumeration, **Microsoft.AanalysisServices.DataType**.
+This release introduces a new enumeration, **Microsoft.AnalysisServices.DataType**.
 However, the previous enumeration, **Microsoft.AnalysisServices.Tabular.DataType** still exists.
 If your code references the previous enumeration simply as **DataType** in a code file with statements to both namespaces (**Microsoft.AnalysisServices**, **Microsoft.AnalysisServices.Tabular**), due to the ambiguity, you could get an error when compiling.
 To resolve the error, fully qualify the reference to the enumeration.

 ::: moniker range="asallproducts-allversions || azure-analysis-services-current || power-bi-premium-current"

-#### 19.10.0.0 and higher - AMO and ADOMD .Net Core (Preview)
+#### 19.12.7.2 and higher - AMO and ADOMD .Net Core (Preview)

 - Features in preview should not be used in a production environment.
 Certain functionality, support, and documentation is limited.
 Refer to the [Microsoft Online Services Terms (OST)](https://www.microsoft.com/licensing/product-licensing/products?rtc=1) for details.

-- AMO and ADOMD .NET Core client libraries are currently supported for Azure Analysis Services and Power BI only.
-SQL Server Analysis Services is not currently supported.

 - There has been limited performance and stress testing done for the public preview.